wmo-im/pwwmdr/README.md

 ### metrics

-This program evaluates (all or selected) KPIS for all files matching a given path (accepts bash wildcards), saves the results as .json files and optionally computes statistics from the resulting scores, including percentiles and mean for each KPI and final score.
+This command evaluates (all or selected) KPIS for all files matching a given path (accepts bash wildcards), saves the results as .json files and optionally computes statistics from the resulting scores, including percentiles and mean for each KPI and final score.

     $ pywmdr metrics --help
     Usage: pywmdr metrics [OPTIONS] {evaluate|metrics} PATH